Herbaceous Perennial and Ornamental Grass Garden

 The move of the perennial garden was required due to the construction of the new on-campus CSU football stadium and practice field over much of the old PERC site.

 The arboretum at the old PERC site will not be moved but enhanced with a new entrance along with the addition of a new “Heritage Garden” which will showcase Colorado’s agricultural legacy.
-The new stadium, practice field and Heritage garden are scheduled to be ready by the fall of 2017.
+The new stadium, practice field and Heritage garden was opened in the fall of 2017.

 The garden was moved to the area on the north west corner of the University Center for the Arts (Remington and Pitkin) which has the advantage of being a more visible location than the previous location at 630 West Lake Street.